jf-xia/laradmin/Document.md

 12. Jack can develop a new field widget.
     1.  create date.blade.php in view/tabler/widgets/form, include HTML, CSS, and JS
     2.  add a new date(...) function in app/Widgets/Form.php
-13. Jack can develop a new page widget by create a new Class in app/Widgets, and JSON template in page view files(create and edit).
+13. Jack can develop a new page widget by creating a new Class in app/Widgets, and JSON template in page view files(create and edit).

 ## A Sample CRM system Design Scenario

-1. Run SQL script 'storage/app/mysql/laradmin2021_04_14_16_59_32.sql' in mysql database, some new table will be created: customers, leads, contracts, and those pages and its JSON are already set in.
+1. Run SQL script 'storage/app/mysql/laradmin2021_04_14_16_59_32.sql' in mysql database, some new tables will be created, including customers, leads, contracts, and those pages and its JSON are already set in.
 2. A new user Joseph registers a new account.
 3. Joseph logs in with his email and password.
-4. Only administrator can see all menus, so in this scenario Joseph can only see Customer page.
+4. Only the administrator can see all menus, so in this scenario, Joseph can only see the customer page.
 5. Joseph can see all customers and create new customer, but he can only edit or delete his own customer.
-Otherwise, system will show an error: 401 Unauthorized.
+Otherwise, the system will show an error: 401 Unauthorized.
 6. Joseph can create a new customer "HKU".
 7. Joseph can click edit "HKU" customer to the edit page.
-8. Joseph can update customer name to "The University of Hong Kong" in the edit page.
+8. Joseph can update the customer name to "The University of Hong Kong" in the edit page.
-9. Joseph can also create or delete tasks, leads and contracts related to "HKU" in the edit page.
+9. Joseph can also create or delete tasks, leads and contracts related to "HKU" on the edit page.
-10. By using Page Management and mysql to create pages and tables, administrator can add more Relational Entities to customer, such as: opportunity, contact, campaign, quote, product, competitor, invoice, receipt, etc...
+10. By using Page Management and mysql to create pages and tables, the administrator can add more Relational Entities to customer edit page, such as opportunity, contact, campaign, quote, product, competitor, invoice, receipt, etc...

 ![CRM Edit page](doc/crm-edit.png)